 Sadly, when I listen to the fears of some conservatives, I wonder if all they are concerned about is losing their stuff.
 They want to make sure their money is secure while turning a blind eye to inequality and injustices around them.

-Here’s the bottom line: Capitalism without God leads to greed, and that is never good!
+Here’s the bottom line: Christianity is not called to defend capitalism.
+Capitalism without God leads to greed, and that is never good!

 BEFORE YOU GO